strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5.3 - 2021-01-26 =
+* SECURITY: Fixed indirect object reference vulnerability where order information, including customer names, email addresses, and order numbers could be accessed by non-admin WordPress users.
+(Thanks, WP Plugins Team)
+* SECURITY: Now checking ReCAPTCHA validation before enabling the submit button on the checkout form when using ReCAPTCHA v2.
+This helps to keep bad actors from testing credit cards on your checkout page.
+We were already doing a similar check when using ReCAPTCHA v3.
+Further updates to rate limit credit card failures are planned.

 = 2.5.2 - 2020-10-23 =
 * BUG FIX: Fixed issue where the RECAPTCHA library wasn't being loaded early enough to validate at checkout.
 * BUG FIX: Fixed issue where code in the Stripe class was unsetting some required fields, even if Stripe was not being used at checkout.